-What should I do next to look after my peaches?
+What should you do next to look after your peaches?

-If you notice any of these diseased flowers on your apricot or peach tree (and you also have healthy fruit) then knock or prune any diseased flowers and shoots off.
+If you notice any of these diseased flowers on your apricot or peach tree (and you also have healthy fruit) then knock off or prune away any diseased flowers or shoots.
 This is for two reasons:

 The first is that they can contribute to disease outbreaks next year.
 However the more urgent reason is that the pathogen that causes blossom blight also causes brown rot this season.
 Young, developing fruit is very vulnerable, as you can see in the following photo:

 The other disease to check for is leaf curl, which is usually fairly obvious, the red leaves are a dead giveaway.